 And it's never too early in the day to start memorizing the dinner menus.

 The village church.
 16th century.
 It's not bad.
 By the way, though, the local cows here, the Salers cows, are famous everywhere, and in the USA the American Salers Association promotes their cause, as does the Salers Cattle Society of the UK, and even the "Suisse Salers" here in Switzerland.

 Not only that! - you may not have known this - "Salers" is also an Appellation d'Origine Contrôlée (AOC) cheese of the regional Cantal sort, and the chefs will put it on everything for you without your even having to ask.

 So this is not only a gem-like formerly-medieval once-thriving burg still thriving once again on the pocketbooks of us history buffs.
 It's also a cynosure of the cheese world -- a Cheese Mecca almost.

 Whilst reflecting pretty deeply about cheeses, we've just about got the lay of the land in terms of restaurants.

 So we're back in the main square.
 We've canvassed the entire town now, except for the little street where the Hôtel Saluces resides, because there's a sort of unpleasant ethical association to that quarter of the village.

 The centre of the town -- the corner tower on the left is a mere add-on, we're told, whilst the tower on the Maison de la Ronade on the right is the real goods.

-But no worries, there's a wireless connection down at the Hôtel des Remparts, so we didn't miss anything much.
+But no worries, there's a WiFi connection down at the Hôtel des Remparts, so we didn't miss anything much.